The Shakti Journal Exclusive Series:

 What can safely be said is that words have the power to shift our way of thinking and being in the world.
 They deeply influence the beliefs and behaviours of those who speak them and those who are spoken to.
 Far from being a curse from a damning God, linguistic diversity may be one of our greatest cultural resources and blessings.

-Stay tuned for Relatively Speaking, Part 2 for more on indigenous languages, the incredible stories behind the diversity of language in the human race, and the role of language in preserving invaluable cultural, spiritual and anthropological knowledge.
+Check out the next installment of this series for more on indigenous languages, incredible stories of the diversity of language in the human race, and the role language plays in preserving invaluable cultural, spiritual and anthropological knowledge.

 (1) Ecology and Literatures in English: Writing to Save the Planet, Françoise Besson, Cambridge Scholars Publishing, Copyright 2019.